CardmakingHobbies & Crafts

 First, A Few Tips…

-• Making an envelope is basically just folding and gluing around the card.
+• Making a paper envelope is basically just folding and gluing a piece of paper around the card.

 • You can literally wrap your card like a present — using double-stick tape or a glue stick instead of tape.